calebclayreagor/calebclayreagor.github.io/research-skills.md

 # Research Skills
 ## High-dimensional & multi-modal data analysis
-- In my Ph.D., I analyzed high-dimensional datasets of single cells' unique profiles from sparse `cell x gene` matrices with thousands of individual features and up to millions of unique observations:
+- In my Ph.D., I analyzed high-dimensional datasets of single cells' unique profiles from sparse `cell x gene` matrices with thousands of individual features and up to tens of millions of unique observations:

 > |          | Gene_1 | Gene_2 | ⋯   | Gene_m |
 > |----------|--------|--------|-----|--------|